Circular Economy Model

 Establishment of takeback services, collaborating with recycling companies meeting internationally recognized electronic recycling standards to avoid wasting resources

-In 2022, ASUS achieved a significant milestone by having the world's first commercial laptop verified with ISO 14067:2018 Product Carbon Footprint by the third party.
-In 2023, ASUS accomplished product carbon neutrality and obtained third-party verification under PAS2060:2014.
 To achieve the goal of low-carbon products, ASUS integrates environmentally friendly materials, implements low-carbon processes through supply chain management planning, and enhances product energy efficiency during the R&D design phase.
-In 2023, laptops utilizing over 5% post-consumer recycled (PCR) plastic witnessed approximately an 18% reduction in overall carbon emissions compared to laptops without any post-consumer recycled (PCR) plastic.
-Additionally, models exhibiting energy efficiency exceeding ENERGY STAR® standards by over 40% recorded an average reduction of 18% in carbon footprint compared to ENERGY STAR® compliant products.
-ASUS consistently integrates carbon reduction designs into product development, striving for low-carbon product objectives.
+In 2024, laptops utilizing over 5% post-consumer recycled (PCR) plastic witnessed approximately a 23%1 reduction in overall carbon emissions compared to laptops without any post-consumer recycled (PCR) plastic.
+Additionally, products exhibiting energy efficiency exceeding ENERGY STAR® standards by over 40% recorded an average reduction of 24.7% in carbon footprint compared to ENERGY STAR® compliant products.
+ASUS continuously integrates carbon reduction design into product development across all categories to achieve its low-carbon product targets.
+In 2024, the next-generation Zenbook UX5304 continues the sustainability advantages of its predecessor.
+It is 66% more energy-efficient than the ENERGY STAR® standard, incorporates post– industrial recycled aluminum in its chassis, recycled plastics in the keyboard, and ocean-bound plastics in the speaker system.
+The motherboard is free of halogenated flame retardants, and the product continues to maintain its carbon neutrality verification.

 For detailed information on ASUS Carbon Partner Services, please refer to Products and Solutions.